deeparanoya/white-paper/white-paper.md

 ### Usage-based Rewards

-As more applications are built using projects registered with tea, the community may augment the reward algorithm so that allocation may be influenced by external attested datasets such as usage.
+As more applications are built using projects registered with tea, the community may augment the reward algorithm so that allocation may be influenced by external attributed datasets such as usage.
 This update to the rewards mechanism could allow for a higher allocation of TEA token rewards to flow towards packages with the highest usage while still respecting the constraints of the staking ratio described in the TEA token section.
 Package maintainers could use a similar approach to distribute rewards across their dependencies based on the transparent logic of their choice.
 Note that all information used to affect the distribution of rewards across packages and dependencies in the tea system will need to be provably reliable.

 ## Acknowledgments